amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 For games with save functionality you need to quit the game using the DEL key for the save data to be written to "disk", and thus the SD card.

-In the "[ Settings ]" menu you can choose between a few alternative quit key options, which if set will override the preconfigured key.
+In the "[ Options ]" menu you can choose between a few alternative quit key options, which if set will override the preconfigured key.
 The active quit key is displayed on the splash screen shown when a game is loading

 Video Modes:
 ------------